Superconducting Circuit Architecture for Digital-Analog Quantum Computing: Introduction

 In this work, we propose a superconducting circuit design for DAQC.
-It is composed of a chain of charge qubits coupled through grounded superconducting quantum interference devices (SQUIDs)~\cite{Clarke2007Book}, where the nearest-neighbor qubits are off resonance (different energy gap).
+It is composed of a chain of charge qubits coupled through grounded superconducting quantum interference devices (SQUIDs), where the nearest-neighbor qubits are off resonance (different energy gap), similar ideas have been proposed using variable electrostatic fields~\cite{Averin2003PRL, Hutter2006EPL}.
 In this proposal, the SQUIDs modify the resonant condition among nearest-neighbor qubits, which allows us to produce different and independent interactions like an exchange or double excitation/de-excitation term.
-Also, as the SQUIDs are physically distant, we could manipulate them individually, activating/deactivating several interactions for obtaining parametrized multitqubit gates.
-Finally, we test our architecture performing the simulation of the Fermi-Hubbard model~\cite{Tasaki1998JPCM}, where we need only $2(2\ell + 1)^2 + 24$ analog blocks for the simulation of a $\ell\times h$ ($\ell\le h$) Fermi-Hubbard lattice.
+Also, as the SQUIDs are physically distant, we could manipulate them individually, activating/deactivating several interactions for obtaining parametrized multiqubit gates, also proving a large family of analog multibody Hamiltonians, being suitable for efficient implementations of DAQC protocols.
+Finally, we test our architecture performing the simulation of the Fermi-Hubbard model, where we need only $2(2\ell + 1)^2 + 24$ analog blocks for the simulation of a $\ell\times h$ ($\ell\le h$) Fermi-Hubbard lattice.